 This autumn, the word "scrumper" was invented by a fashion editor friend as a name for the scarf-jumper hybrids that flooded street style pictures this year.
 Jumpers that have a scarf tied to the neckline or the illusion of a second jumper wrapped around the shoulders were adopted by the most elegant designers for autumn 2018, including Celine and The Row.
 Joseph's scrumper was a real hit with the fashion crowd, however, for those of us who can't spend £530 on one jumper, it is possible to fashion your own.
 And as this is a trend started by The Row, it looks really expensive.

-On Instagram, I have spotted several influencers creating their own versions using two crew necks, so I decided to try it out for myself.
+On Instagram, I've spotted several influencers creating their own versions using two crew necks, so I decided to try it out for myself.
 I also wanted to know if wearing two knits at once would make me feel as chic as I would in The Row's £1775 knit.
 It's a look that can be made using your best cashmere or even a £20 Uniqlo jumper.

 For my first knit, I opted for a cream ribbed jumper from All Saints.
 The oversized, boxy silhouette helped to make the duo look more expensive, so I'd go up a size on your base layer.